 – Fill your parts with chapter headings that will guide you to completing each part

-– So know what you need to do for each chapter
+– Know what you need to do for each chapter

 – This is just to help you get each chapter done.
 You don’t have to break it down to scenes if you prefer not to.

 – Some novel chapters just have one scene, not multiple.
-My first book each had one scene per chapter but my second book has two or three scene per chapter so how you want to write your book
+My first book each had one scene per chapter but my second book has two or three scene per chapter so it depends on how you want to write your book

 Note: It’s your outline so you can change its format later on if you have to.
 I change my all the time because I might want a certain scene not to happen at all or I would want it to happen earlier or later in the story.
 Your outline is your GUIDE, not a rule book so use it to just to keep it focused.